ishitaj15/ocupado/README.md

 | **Database** | PostgreSQL | Neon |
 | **Queue store** | Redis (over TLS) | Upstash |

 **How the queue works:** a single global waitlist feeds every machine.
-When a machine frees up, a background job walks the queue, finds the first *eligible* student (skipping anyone already holding two machines or with a pending offer), reserves the machine, and updates their view in real time — with layered timeouts that automatically promote the next person if someone doesn't respond in time.
+When a machine frees up, a background job walks the queue, finds the first *eligible* student (skipping anyone already holding two machines or with a pending offer), reserves the machine, and updates their view in real time, with layered timeouts that automatically promote the next person if someone doesn't respond in time.

 ---

 ## ⚡ Technical Highlights

-- **Asynchronous job-queue engine.** Machine allocation runs on BullMQ + Redis: delayed jobs schedule timed confirmation windows, handle automatic timeout-and-retry, and cascade through the queue on non-response — keeping the allocation logic off the request path.
+- **Asynchronous job-queue engine.** Machine allocation runs on BullMQ + Redis: delayed jobs schedule timed confirmation windows, handle automatic timeout-and-retry, and cascade through the queue on non-response, keeping the allocation logic off the request path.
 - **Fixed a check-then-act race condition.** Concurrent reservation requests could bypass the per-user machine limit.
 Solved with PostgreSQL `SELECT FOR UPDATE` row-level locking inside transactions, so the limit holds even under simultaneous requests.
-- **98% latency reduction under load.** Moving matching into async workers dropped average API response time from **3.07 s → 62 ms** and raised throughput ~3.8× (k6, 50 concurrent users), at a 0% error rate.
+- **98% latency reduction under load.** Moving matching into async workers dropped average API response time from **3.07 s to 62 ms** and raised throughput ~3.8× (k6, 50 concurrent users), at a 0% error rate.
 - **Resilient jobs.** Failed jobs retry 3× with exponential backoff, then land in a Dead Letter Queue for inspection.
 - **Tested & automated.** Jest unit tests on the OOP domain classes, with CI/CD via GitHub Actions on every push.